Chicken Banh Mi Meatballs

 This meatball recipe has all the flavors of a banh mi sandwich, but in easy-to-make meatball form.

 Are you interested in meatballs that are bite-sized, moist, and bursting with Asian flavors?
 Then you’re going to want to make these ASAP.

 What is a banh mi?
-A banh mi is a Vietnamese-style sandwiche.
-It typically consists of a baguette that is filled with roasted pork or chicken, pickled carrots, cilantro, chilies, and mayonnaise.
+A banh mi is a Vietnamese-style sandwich.
+It typically consists of a baguette that is spread with pate and filled with roasted pork or chicken, pickled carrots, cilantro, chilies, and mayonnaise.
 There are many variations of the banh mi.

 Why Banh Mi Meatballs?

 I decided to make meatballs with the flavors of a traditional banh mi sandwich – and I’m so glad I did.